hapax/hapax.github.io/assets/reality.md

 diverting objects, to know their nature better, and learn some of their secrets.

-But there's another important lesson here.
-The pebbles and shells give us hints about the nature of the ocean.
+There's another important lesson here: the pebbles and shells give us hints about the nature of the ocean.
 It might lie undiscovered in its unfathomable depths before us, but it scatters its clues on the shore.
-So we really should start with the pebbles and shells, the small questions,
-like: why does an apple fall?
+So, before we wade in and risk drowning, we really should start with the pebbles and shells, the small questions, like: why does an apple fall?
 And not: what makes the world go round?
 Newton answered the big question, but only because he asked the little question first.
-So if we allow our curiosity to settle on the ordinary things, on the humble things, we may, like Newton, see things other people have missed, and they, in turn, can lead us down the path towards the greater secrets.
+So if we allow our curiosity to settle on the ordinary things, on the humble things, we may, like Newton, discover truths that other people have missed, and they, in turn, can guide us towards the deeper truths of that undiscovered ocean.

-One of these great secrets is that everything is interesting; this is one the perks of being a scientist, that you get to see that the universe is a fractal of wonder, it exhibits wonder on every length scale.
-Einstein wrote a paper about tea leaves; Richard Feynman, one of the most famous physicists of the 20th century, was perplexed by the way that spaghetti always snaps into three pieces.
+One of these deeper truths is simply that everything is interesting; this is one the perks of being a scientist, that you get to see the universe as a kind of fractal of wonder, exhibiting wonder at every length scale.
+Einstein wrote a paper about tea leaves; Richard Feynman, another famous 20th century physicist, was perplexed by the way that spaghetti always snaps into three pieces.
 There is nothing more wonderful to a geneticist than an E. coli bacterium, and to an entomologist, a puddle of stagnant water.
+You get the idea.
 Sometimes, people say that science, by insisting on explanations, empties the universe of mystery and meaning.
 But I think the opposite is true; it makes it full, and there is no